 If you don’t want to use your sauce right away, you can store alfredo sauce in the fridge or freezer.

 To store in the fridge, transfer your cooled sauce to a large, airtight container.
 I like to keep mine in a mason jar!
 This sauce will keep for up to 5 days in the fridge.

 To store in the freezer, transfer your sauce to an airtight, freezer safe container.
 Freeze for up to 3 months.
 To defrost, you can leave the sauce in your fridge overnight to melt completely.
 You can also defrost the sauce at room temperature for a few hours, but don’t let it sit out for too long!
 It is dairy after all.

 You can use this sauce to make a few other classic alfredo recipes!
 A few options include:

-If you liked this fettuccine alfredo, you may also like some of these other recipes:
+If you liked this fettuccine alfredo, check out some of these other recipes!

 Homemade Fettuccine Alfredo Recipe

 - 10 ounces fettuccine